TosbackCgusBridge-Bot/CGUs-versions/Weebly/Terms of Service.md

 1.  **Adult**:  involving nudity in a sexual context, exposed genitalia or adult themes
 2.  **Copyrighted Content**:  music, movies or games that you do not own the rights to
+3.  **Hate Speech**: content that promotes violence or incites hatred against certain individuals or groups, such as race, religion, ethnicity, gender, or sexual orientation.
+The foregoing are examples, and not meant to constitute an exhaustive list of individuals or groups that may be the target of hate speech.
-3.  **Spam/SEO**:  a site whose sole purpose is to gain Google ranking, Facebook "likes", etc
+4.  **Spam/SEO**:  a site whose sole purpose is to gain Google ranking, Facebook "likes", etc
-4.  **Phishing**:  a site meant to trick users into providing their username and password
+5.  **Phishing**:  a site meant to trick users into providing their username and password
-5.  **Illegal Content**:  content which may be illegal in the United States or under the laws of other countries
+6.  **Illegal Content**:  content which may be illegal in the United States or under the laws of other countries
-6.  **Scams**:  get rich quick, pyramid/MLM, or other dubious schemes
+7.  **Scams**:  get rich quick, pyramid/MLM, or other dubious schemes
-7.  **Excessive Advertising**:  placing excessive advertising on your site, including more than three ad units per page
+8.  **Excessive Advertising**:  placing excessive advertising on your site, including more than three ad units per page
-8.  **File Hosting**:  including sites that are not created with the Weebly editor
+9.  **File Hosting**:  including sites that are not created with the Weebly editor
-9.  **Injurious Experience**:  sites using the "Custom HTML" element that provide a horrible user experience, such as extreme flashing banners, excessive animated movement, or content that could provoke seizures in unsuspecting visitors
+10.  **Injurious Experience**:  sites using the "Custom HTML" element that provide a horrible user experience, such as extreme flashing banners, excessive animated movement, or content that could provoke seizures in unsuspecting visitors
-10.  **Illegal/Inappropriate Products**: sites that offer or sell items that are illegal, weapons, counterfeit, stolen, fraudulent, infringing, violate rights of privacy/publicity, offensive, pornographic, or manufactured/intended to be weapons
+11.  **Illegal/Inappropriate Products**: sites that offer or sell items that are illegal, weapons, counterfeit, stolen, fraudulent, infringing, violate rights of privacy/publicity, offensive, pornographic, or manufactured/intended to be weapons

 This list is a quick reference and is not meant to be complete.
 For more specific information, please read carefully the Terms below.